dhellmann/pymotw-3/source/threading/index.rst

-To find out whether another thread has acquired the lock without holding up the current thread, pass ``False`` for the *blocking* argument to :func:`acquire()`.
-In the next example, :func:`worker()` tries to acquire the lock three separate times, and counts how many attempts it has to make to do so.
+To find out whether another thread has acquired the lock without holding up the current thread, pass ``False`` for the *blocking* argument to :func:`acquire`.
+In the next example, :func:`worker` tries to acquire the lock three separate times and counts how many attempts it has to make to do so.
 In the mean time, :func:`lock_holder` cycles between holding and releasing the lock, with short pauses in each state used to simulate load.